smscommunity/sms-guide/_game/shines/sirena/episode5.md

 #### Optimal Fight
 {% include yt.html id="Db7NxthMMOY" %}

-The second the fight starts and you gain control of Mario, you notice FoundYourGun do a backflip into the center of the arena.
+The second the fight starts and you gain control of Mario, you notice FoundYourGun do a backflip dive into the center of the arena.
 This is a trick called laugh skip and saves around 2 seconds.
 This also makes the hitboxes for the purple buttons much larger (for some reason).

 Nothing much to note of the fight besides throwing peppers into his mouth, then throwing a normal fruit at him right after.

 Important tips:
-- You can cancel non-fruit cycles.
-- You have to wait until the enemies/bubbles/coins are spawned in a mandatory not fruit cycle before cancelling it.
+- You can cancel Not Fruit❌ cycles, but you have to wait until the enemies/bubbles/coins are spawned in a **MANDATORY** Not Fruit❌ cycle before cancelling it.
-- If it is an "extra" cycle, where it is an extra Not Fruit cycle, **AND NOT A MANDATORY ONE**, you can cancel it the second you see the slot land on a non-fruit.
+- If it is an "extra" cycle, where it is an *extra* Not Fruit❌ cycle, and **NOT A MANDATORY ONE**, you can cancel it the second you see the slot land on a non-fruit.
 - You can hover into a durian if its placement is convenient for a quick fruit launch after throwing a pepper.

 ## Cycle Skips